The-MAZZTer/DarkForces/README.md

 From the main menu you're welcome to explore the different tools to see what capabilites are included in the code.
 You can add mods/level files to explore community-made content in addition to the original Dark Forces content.

 All the tools have been tested with the default Dark Forces content.
-Mods may or may not work, feel free to add an issue report if content that works in Dark Forces does not work in one of the tools here.
+Mods may or may not work.

 ## Features